 As a quick introductory example, let's create a hypertable

 conditions containing temperature data for devices and a continuous

-aggregate to compute the daily average, minimum, and maximum
+aggregate to compute the hourly average, minimum, and maximum

 temperature.
 Start off by creating the hypertable and populate it with

 CREATE TABLE conditions ( time TIMESTAMPTZ NOT NULL, device INTEGER NOT NULL, temperature FLOAT NOT NULL, PRIMARY KEY(time, device) ); SELECT * FROM create_hypertable('conditions', 'time', 'device', 3); INSERT INTO conditions SELECT time, (random()*30)::int, random()*80 - 40 FROM generate_series(TIMESTAMP '2020-01-01 00:00:00', TIMESTAMP '2020-06-01 00:00:00', INTERVAL '10 min') AS time;

 You can then create a continuous aggregate view to compute the hourly average, minimum, and maximum temperature:

 CREATE MATERIALIZED VIEW conditions_summary_hourly WITH (timescaledb.continuous) AS SELECT device, time_bucket(INTERVAL '1 hour', time) AS bucket, AVG(temperature), MAX(temperature), MIN(temperature) FROM conditions GROUP BY device, bucket;